 Students participating in any activities will be required to be in good standing in the areas of grades, attendance, and discipline.
 Students who receive OSS may not be able to attend out of the building activities and may lose CTSO membership.
+Any student that receives OSS (for more than one day) at WMCTC, will not be able to participate in overnight activities for one calendar year from the time of the incident.

 The following is a brief description of the technical organizations offered at WMCTC.
 Family Career and Community Leaders of America (FCCLA):